-Consumer credit card balances surged in March, according to new data from the Federal Reserve, breaking a two-month streak of declines and helping boost overall consumer credit balances by 10.2 percent -- the single biggest increase in more than a decade.
+Consumers’ card balances surged in March, breaking a two-month streak of declines and helping boost overall consumer credit card balances by 10.2 percent — the single biggest increase in more than a decade

 The Federal Reserve’s latest G.19 consumer credit report showed a strong 7.8 percent rise in revolving debt as more consumers pulled out their wallets and let their card balances swell.
 Revolving debt, which is made up almost entirely of credit card debt, rose by $5.1 billion in March to $798.5 billion.